-You can trace back its origin to Ben Wenberg, a sea captain in the fruit trade.
-He first presented this dish at Delmonico’s Restaurant in New York City in 1876.
+You can trace its origin back to Ben Wenberg, a sea captain in the fruit trade.
+He first presented this finger-licking lobster-based appetizer at Delmonico’s Restaurant in New York City in 1876.

 The elegant and fancy look will impress any guest with the lobster meat sitting on top of puff pastry shells.
 Anyone can pop one or two bites into their mouth or eat them with toast points to appreciate the taste.

 There Are Many Puff Pastry Appetizers That You Don’t Want To Miss